eightys3v3n/stocks_plotter/README.md

 It is currently not working correctly because my plot first_calgary module (the first module) needs to fill in balances for days that don't have one (see First Calgary Credit Union).

+## Aliases
+Allows the renaming of accounts for ease of reading.
+Put a JSON output into aliases.json containing {"source account name": "what you want it to be"}

 ## Supported statements
 ### First Calgary Credit Union